0xobelisk/dubhe-wip/packages/graphql-server/README.md

 ---

-💡 **Tip**: This server is designed as the perfect companion to `sui-rust-indexer`, providing a powerful GraphQL interface to access indexed data.
+💡 **Tip**: This server is designed as the perfect companion to `dubhe-indexer`, providing a powerful GraphQL interface to access indexed data.
 No manual schema configuration needed - everything is automatic!

 # 🔧 Main Features

-- 🚀 **Automatic Database Table Structure Scanning**: No manual configuration needed, automatically adapts to sui-rust-indexer's dynamic tables
+- 🚀 **Automatic Database Table Structure Scanning**: No manual configuration needed, automatically adapts to dubhe-indexer's dynamic tables
 - 📊 **Complete GraphQL API**: Automatically generates CRUD operations for all tables
 - 📡 **Real-time Subscription Support**: WebSocket subscriptions for data changes
 - 🎮 **Enhanced GraphQL Playground**: Modern query interface with Schema Explorer and code export